sgretas/ip-range-check/README.md

 3. Run the app `npm start`

 ## Format in the files
-The formatting of a txt file has to be like this:
+Each txt file must be formatted as shown below:
 > 192.168.2.1
 > 192.168.2.2
 > 192.168.2.3